Snawmk/Snawmk/README.md

 ☁️ Studing for AWS Cloud Computing Certifications

-🚀 Japan International Exchange at JICA in 2023
+✈️ Japan International Exchange with Gifu City in 2019 and JICA in 2023

 ⛩️ Japanese Culture Lover